tnfssc/IITH_CS4443_H12022/Documents/SRS v2.md

   3. Select the concerned reservation.
   4. Click on `Total price` button.
   5. Toast message `Total price: 🤑<total price>`.
+- **Alternate Scenario:**
+  - Network failure.
+    - Show a network error message.
+  - 4(a) Reservation does not exist.
+    - Toast message `Reservation does not exist`.

 #### Use Case 15: Customer Login